ghenttheftauto/ghent-theft-docs/home/📣 Articles/☢️ Nukemap.md

 This isn’t just nuke-core.
 This is context-aware annihilation.

+We deform the `TerrainData`faster than a cat can react.

 ## Don't mention the war

 For those with delicate dispositions: yes, you can look away.
 I am a math enjoyer, I don't fatshame isotopes.